 This document has been prepared to comply with the Disclosure (CRR) Part of the PRA Rulebook which was incorporated into the PRA Rulebook from 1 January 2022.
 No material disclosures have been omitted and nor have any disclosures been omitted from this document for confidentiality purposes.

 Frequency, media and location

-The Group's policy is to publish the Pillar 3 disclosures on an annual basis.
+The Group's policy is to publish the Pillar 3 disclosures on its website on an annual basis.
 The information is published following publication of the annual report and accounts.
-The Pillar 3 disclosures are published on EAB's website.

 Scope